 - Yoga: Many yoga practitioners recommend maca root as a superfood that can help yoga enthusiasts improve their suppleness, endurance and strength.

 “Maca root is a sacral chakra herb that is said to balance the hormones and increase libido and fertility,” “Maca’s increased energy will allow you to connect more deeply to your spiritual side.” – Yoganonymous

-- General exercise and wellness: The protein and other components in maca root are great fuel sources, the high levels of vitamins B can help improve your energy and mood, and the antioxidants may help to keep you from feeling sore (DOMS) after a tough workout by increasing the number of cells that help to repair your muscles.
+- General exercise and well being: maca is a good source of protein.
+The high levels of vitamin B6 can help improve your energy and mood, and the antioxidants may help to keep you from feeling sore (DOMS) after a tough workout by increasing the number of cells that help to repair your muscles.

 Best Ways for Athletes to Consume Maca Root

-There are several ways in which athletes can take maca to get maximum benefits and see the biggest improvements in their athletic performance:
+There are several ways in which athletes can take maca to get maximum results and see the biggest improvements in their athletic performance:

-- This Maca Superfood Smoothie includes a nut or alternative milk, protein, a frozen banana, and chia or flax seeds with one-half of a tablespoon of maca root.
-It’s quick, easy, and if you add in different ingredients, you can make this a suitable meal replacement drink that gives you sufficient calories, fats, proteins, fibers, and vitamins and minerals.
-It’s a great pre workout or post workout smoothie.
+- Make Maca superfood smoothies from nut milk or alternative milk, a frozen banana, and chia or flax seeds with one-half of a tablespoon of maca root.
+It’s quick, easy, and if you add you can make this a suitable meal replacement drink.
+It’s a great pre-workout or post-workout smoothie.

 - Carrot Maca juice combines the power of maca root with carrots and raw cashews to give you a sweet, toasty nutrient-dense drink.